HubiBoar/config-validator/README.md

 GlobalTest.Value3: IsUrl
 ```

-Then it can be run in for example Azure Pipeline
+Then it can be run in for example Azure Pipeline.

 ```yml
 pool: